aiven/aiven-docs/docs/platform/concepts/application-users.md

 ## Application user permissions

 You [create and manage application users](/docs/platform/howto/manage-application-users) at the organization level.
-Unlike organization users, application users can't log in to the Aiven Console.
-However, application users are granted access to projects and services in the same way as organization users by adding them to [projects](/docs/platform/howto/add-project-members) and assigning them a role.
+Application users are granted access to projects and services in the same way as organization users by adding them to [projects](/docs/platform/howto/add-project-members) and assigning them a role.
+However, unlike organization users, application users can't log in to the Aiven Console and the authentication policies don't apply to them.

 ## Security best practices